iamnachoj/Weby-API/README.md

  Weby app API server

 ## Weby Social Network
 A Social network that is secure, reliable and simple.
 Weby: your social media app.

-It has been built using NodeJS, Express + MongoDB
+It has been built using NodeJS, Express + MongoDB, and following the best practices and methodologies of the mentioned tools.

 ## Getting Started